abroroo/til/React Query/React Query use, and its methods.md

     );
    };
    ```

+As you can see it provides with `isLoading`, 'isError`, `error` states and `data` which you can directly use in your UI

 -  __`refetch`__ (optional):  fetches fresh data from the API and updates the query's cache.

 - __` useQuery('todos', .. `__ todos in here is a Query key, you need to come up with unique key for the data ur fetching, so that React Query can label it for future mutations or caching.